 Graduation from high school or possession of a high school equivalency diploma and in addition, possess one of the following:

-Two (2) years of experience as a security guard, military policeman, or law enforcement officer;
+B. One (1) year of experience as a security guard, military policeman, or law enforcement officer;

-Completion of a pre-employment Law Enforcement Academy;
+C. Completion of a pre-employment Law Enforcement Academy;

 BACKGROUND INVESTIGATION AND ADDITIONAL SCREENINGS:

 The appointing authority may require that each candidate be subject to a thorough background investigation.
 Applicants may be required to authorize access to educational, financial, employment, criminal history, mental health records, or other records.
 Applicant may be required to submit the necessary fees for the fingerprint processing.

 Possession of a valid New York State Driver's License

 Eligibility for a pistol permit at time of appointment

 Certification in the following must be completed during the probationary period:

 - American Red Cross Standard First Aid or equivalent